-At the same time, it would be foolish to expect that nothing will change when people are being advised not to fly and vacation attractions such as amusement parks, museums and entertainment venues are closing all over the Canada and the world.
+At the same time, it would be foolish to expect that nothing will change.
+Especially, when people are being advised not to fly and vacation attractions.
+Attractions such as amusement parks, museums and entertainment venues are closing all over the Canada and the world.
 In addition, some parents will have to work extra hours to help deal with the crisis and other parents may be out of work or working reduced hours for a time.
 Plans will inevitably have to change.
-Encourage closeness with the parent who is not going to see the child through shared books, movies, games and FaceTime or Skype.
+Encourage closeness with the parent.
+Especially, the one who is not going to see the child through shared books, movies, games and FaceTime or Skype.

 5. BE TRANSPARENT.

 Provide honest information to your co-parent about any suspected or confirmed exposure to the virus, and try to agree on what steps each of you will take to protect the child from exposure.
 If the child is exhibiting any possible symptoms of the virus, both parents must know & be informed.

 6. BE GENEROUS.

 Try to provide makeup time to the parent who missed out, if at all possible.
 Family law judges expect reasonable accommodations and take seriously concerns raised in later filings about parents who are inflexible in highly unusual circumstances.

 7. BE UNDERSTANDING.

 There is no doubt that the pandemic will pose an economic hardship and lead to lost earnings for many, many parents, both those who are paying child support and those who are receiving child support.
 The parent who is paying should try to provide something, even if it can’t be the full amount.
 The parent who is receiving payments should try to be accommodating under these challenging and temporary circumstances.

 Adversity can become an opportunity for parents to come together and focus on what is best for the child.
 For many children, the strange days of the pandemic will leave vivid memories.
 It’s important for every child to know and remember that both parents did everything they could to explain what was happening and to keep their child safe.